-- The Youth Court process notified on 3 April 2020 for the attendance of support persons for young people remains in force during Level 2, unless otherwise directed by the presiding Judge.
+- The Youth Court process notified on 3 April 2020 for the attendance of support persons for young people applies and remains in force during Level 2, unless otherwise directed by the presiding Judge.

 - The Youth Court will continue to prioritise those cases affecting the liberty of young people and where decisions need to be made affecting those who are already in custody.

-- For those already in custody in Residences, appearances are to be in-person wherever practicable for substantive hearings affecting the young person.
+- For those already in custody in Residences, appearances are to be in-person wherever practicable and consistent with COVID safety considerations for substantive hearings affecting the young person.
 These include opposed bail applications, early release hearings, secure care applications, and disposition hearings of all types.

 - It remains vital to ensure that any in-person appearances for those in custody are in fact necessary.
 Youth Advocates are requested to consider whether application should be made for attendance to be excused where nothing substantive is to be decided and provide a memorandum to the Judge where that is appropriate seeking a direction.